 “Are you walking the Ice Age Trail?” the bearded man asked.
 By this time, I could see that the “rifle” was actually an umbrella stuffed in a side pocket of his backpack.

 “I’m walking the Wisconsin Way,” I explained.
-“It’s a pilgrimage route that connects shrines and other holy hot spots here in northwestern Wisconsin.”
+“It’s a pilgrimage route that connects shrines and other holy hot spots here in northeastern Wisconsin.”
 I added that I was supposed to be in France right now, walking the Vézelay Camino Route.

 Wisconsin Way is an alternative to el Camino de Santiago